paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

 RelayDispatchQueueSize: map ParaId => (u32, u32);
 /// The ordered list of `ParaId`s that have a `RelayDispatchQueue` entry.
 NeedsDispatch: Vec<ParaId>;
+/// This is the para that gets will get dispatched first during the next upward dispatchable queue
+/// execution round.
+NextDispatchRoundStartWith: Option<ParaId>;
 /// The downward messages addressed for a certain para.
 DownwardMessageQueues: map ParaId => Vec<DownwardMessage>;
 ```